discoveryjs/jora/docs/articles/methods-builtin.md

 // Result: 40
 ```

-> Note: When summing values in an array of objects, it is recommended to use a custom getter with the `sum()` method rather than using dot notation or mapping prior to summation.
-This is because dot notation and mapping are ignores duplicate values.
-For example, the query `[…].age.sum()` might return 30 instead of the expected 40, which would be correctly returned by the query `[…].sum(=> age)`.

-Arrays are always converting to `NaN`.
+Since arrays are always converting to `NaN`.
 To summing array of arrays, a summation of sums should be used:

 ```jora
 [[1, 2], [], [4]].sum()